-Bachelor of Commerce (BCom)
+Bachelor of Commerce (BCom) information for future students

 On this page:

-The Bachelor of Commerce (BCom) is a flexible, three-year degree and can be easily tailored to suit your interests and aspirations.
-The BCom has 12 majors and 11 minors to choose from, offering a range of specialisations to prepare your for your future career in business.
+The Bachelor of Commerce (BCom) at UC is a flexible, three-year degree and can be easily tailored to suit your interests and aspirations.
+The BCom has 12 majors and 11 minors to choose from, offering a range of specialisations to prepare you for your future career in business.
 No matter what organisation, enterprise or industry you are working in, the combination of business knowledge and essential skills such as communication, teamwork and project management, that you gain through a BCom, will ensure you are work-ready from day one.

 With 12 majors to choose from, studying towards a Bachelor of Commerce (BCom) is the perfect way to start your career in business.